aiberlin/NTSS/README.md

-# NTSS
-# Nontrivial Sound System at 111 / UdK Berlin
+## NTSS - Nontrivial Sound System at 111 / UdK Berlin
-Bruno Gola, Alberto de Campo, 2025/6
+Bruno Gola, Alberto de Campo, S4NTP 2025/6

 NTSS is a NonTrivial Sound System, developed by link::https://s4ntp.org::.
 It is a sound system built for diversity of loudspeaker sound colors, and currently consists of 26 loudspeakers set up at UdK Berlin Medienhaus room 111.

-## Install Software:
+#### Install Software:
 // Install the NTSS quark Quarks.install("https://github.com/aiberlin/NTSS");
 // update your installed quarks Quarks.installed.do(_.update);
+// sometimes the update fails silently,
+// then it may be necessary to do a git pull in that quark folder (ask adc or bg)

 // recompile -> ready!

-##Turn the NTSS Hardware ON:
+####1.
+Turn the NTSS Hardware ON:

-1. Check that Black Distributor 2 AMPS right side is OFF, and if not, TURN IT OFF!
+#### Check that Black Distributor 2 AMPS right side is OFF,
+and if not, TURN IT OFF!
 -> AMPS On the table ARE OFF NOW.

-2. Turn on White Power distributor 1 COMP:
+#### Turn on White Power distributor 1 COMP:
--> Audio interfaces are ON now:
+-> Audio interfaces of the NTSS are ON now:
   Behringer X-32 Mixer
   Behringer S16 Expander
   RME ADI 8 Pro

-3. Connect Laptop to USB plug w extender, choose a good location to sit...
+#### 2. Connect Laptop to USB plug w extender
+choose a good location to sit...
 Open SuperCollider ...

-If you use StartupFile:
-** switch to NTSS_dev
-** recompile
--> N_T_S_S comes up
+If you use StartupFile, switch to your NTSS startup, and recompile -> N_T_S_S comes up
-If not:
-** run xstartup_example_NTSS
+// If not, run xstartup_example_NTSS.scd, or simply do NTSS.run
+// and then run your setup files for other things.

-4. Turn ON Black Distributor 2 AMPS, little amps next to Yamaha, and
+#### 4. Turn ON Black Distributor 2 AMPS:
+-> YAMAHA, Denon receivers,
--> YAMAHA, Denon, and the little amps are on.
+and the 5 little amps on the YAMAHA are on.

-Genelec on Stand, power dist in the cupboard
+** Turn on power dist in the cupboard:
--> Genelec, Behringer guitar amp and BlueCab bass amp are on
+-> Behringer guitar amp and BlueCab bass amp are on check that the active speakers are on:
+Genelec on Stand should be on, and McCrypt speaker on the table (power switch on the back side)

-5. In SuperCollider, the screen looks like this:
+#### 5. In SuperCollider, the screen should look like this:
+(screenshot TBD)

-On the N_T_S_S window, turn up mainvol to maybe 0.25 in MainFX, you can see the parameter mainvol move.
+On the N_T_S_S window, turn up mainvol to maybe 0.25 -> in MainFX, you can see the parameter mainvol move.

-Open one channel GUI, e.g. ch1ada
-Turn up noiseAmp
+Open one channel GUI, e.g. ch1ada, Turn up noiseAmp
--> you should see levels move in the top NdefGui
+-> you should see levels move in the top NdefGui slider

-Depending on panfunc, also already on SpatioScope?
-To test, go to GUI ch1ada lower half, switch panfunc to dbap, and move the controls: dbap_x - sound moves left/right dbap_y - sound moves front / back (up down on Spatio) dbap_k - sound spreads to more or fewer speakers.

-6. Test that all channels work: switch panFunc to direct, and step direct_out slider from 0, 1, 2, 3, ..
+#### 6. Test that all channels work:
+switch panFunc to 'direct', and set direct_out to 0, 1, 2, 3, ..
 25:
 -> every speaker should sound!

+#### 7. try the other panfuncs, and watch what they do on SpatioScope

+On the red Butz Window, click on SpatioScope to show it;
+go to GUI ch1ada, to the lower half;
+switch panfunc to dbap, and move the controls: dbap_x - sound moves left/right dbap_y - sound moves front / back (up down on Spatio) dbap_k - sound spreads to more or fewer speakers.

+If SpatioScope does not show live signals, stop and start to wake it up!